SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 1. Infatuation with titles and male chavinism

 You don't go to oxford, you "understand" at oxford.
 And after you understand at oxford, you rid yourself of your corrupt ways.
+One does not simply head to oxford, one attempts to see and understand (Luke 19:5), and Come Down to rid of sins.

 ## Claim Synthesis (Babingtonization)